Jason Cunningham

 Jason Cunningham (born 26 September 1989) is a British professional boxer.
+He held the British, Commonwealth and European super-bantamweight titles from 2021 to 2022, the Commonwealth featherweight title in 2017, and the Commonwealth bantamweight title in 2015.

 Amateur career

 Cunningham won the 2011 Amateur Boxing Association British flyweight title, when boxing out of the St Paul's ABC, having been a finalist in 2009 boxing for Doncaster Plant Works ABC.

 Professional career

 He has held the European super-bantamweight title since May 2021 and previously held the Commonwealth bantamweight title in 2015; the Commonwealth featherweight title in 2017; and challenged once for the British super-flyweight title in 2015.